Create and manage a Query Suggestions (QS) model

 In this section, you can modify the following:

-Set the Coveo ML model training Frequency based on the Data Period value.
+Set the Coveo ML model training Building frequency based on the Data Period value.
 Less frequent for a larger Data Period and more frequent for a smaller Data Period as recommended in the following table.

-Data Period |
+Data period |

 ||